 - 1/8 teaspoon browning sauce, optional

-- In a large skillet, heat oil and 2 tablespoons of butter over medium-high heat.
-Cook steaks for 6-7 minutes on each side or until meat reaches desired doneness (for medium-rare, a thermometer should read 145°; medium, 160°; well-done, 170°).
-Remove to a serving platter; keep warm.
+- In a large skillet, heat 2 tablespoons butter and oil over medium-high heat; cook steaks to desired doneness (for medium-rare, a thermometer should read 145°; medium, 160°), 5-6 minutes per side.
+Remove from pan, reserving drippings; keep warm.

-- To pan juices, add the mushrooms, onions and remaining butter over medium-high heat; saute mushrooms and green onion until tender.
-Stir in flour, salt and pepper; gradually stir in broth until smooth.
-Add browning sauce if desired.
-Bring to a boil; cook and stir for 2 minutes or until thickened.
-Serve with the steaks.
+- In pan, heat drippings and remaining butter over medium-high heat; saute mushrooms and green onion until tender.
+Stir in flour, salt and pepper until blended; gradually stir in broth and, if desired, browning sauce.
+Bring to a boil, stirring constantly; cook and stir until thickened, 1-2 minutes.
+Serve with steaks.
 Yield: 2 servings.

 Reviews for Beef Tenderloin in Mushroom Sauce